 Figure 1 in Standing (1973).
 Number of items retained in memory (\(M\)), as a function of number presented for learning (\(S\)).
 The diagonal dashed line indicates perfect memory. ◾ vivid pictures (\(\log M \approx 0.97\log S + 0.04\)); ◯ normal pictures (\(\log M\approx 0.93 \log S + 0.08\)); ▼ words (\(\log M \approx 0.92\log S-0.01\)).
 Note that the coordinates are log-log.

 \[M = a S^{\beta},\]where \(a >0, 0 <\beta \leq 1\).
-The exponent \(\beta\) indicates how fast the retained memory increases as the number of presented items increases, which are the slopes of lines in log-log plot (\(\log M = \beta \log S + \log a\)).
-When \(\beta=1\), the ratio \(M/S\) is constant.
-The \(\beta\) for normal picture memory is about 0.93 in Standing’s experiment.
-This implies, if the Kundera’s ratio is less than a millionth, we need the minimal learning set should contain ~\(10^{86}\) stimuli.
-It sounds improbable as there are only about \(3.2 \times 10^9\) seconds for a person who lives for 100 years.
-If we use the same \(\beta\), and assume 1) the time scale for memorization is about seconds, 2) the successfully formed memories won’t be erased, then the Kundera’s ratio for a 100 years life span should be about 23%.
-Our brain seems much better than Kundera’s wild estimate to retain things in memory.
+The exponent \(\beta\) indicates how quickly the retained memory increases as the number of presented items grows.
+These exponents correspond to the slopes of the lines in the log-log plot (\(\log M = \beta \log S + \log a\)).
+When \(\beta=1\), the ratio \(M/S\) remains constant.
+The \(\beta\) value for normal picture memory was approximately 0.93.
+This implies that if Kundera’s ratio is less than one millionth, we would need a minimal learning set containing around ~\(10^{86}\) stimuli.
+However, this seems improbable given that a person living for 100 years only has approximately \(3.2 \times 10^9\) seconds.
+Using the same \(\beta\) value and assuming: 1) the time scale for memorization is on the order of seconds, and 2) successfully formed memories are not erased, the estimated Kundera’s ratio for a 100-year lifespan would be around 23%.
+These findings indicate that our brain is far more capable of retaining information in memory than Kundera’s speculative estimation suggests.

 Recognition and free recall